Mathematical Sciences MRes

 Careers and employability

-This Mathematics postgraduate degree provides an excellent platform from which to apply for a PhD in Mathematics or Statistics and your immersion in the research environment means you will really impress at interview.
+This Mathematics postgraduate degree provides an excellent platform to apply for a PhD in Mathematics or Statistics.
 Your research skills mean you will really be able to hit the ground running.

 Re:search Re:imagined